maiamcc/studentchooser/README.md

 ### Flowchart of Program Execution

 	Program started!
-> 1. make new roster, 2. load existing roster"
+	User options: Make new roster / Load existing roster
 		1. New roster: user inputs a title for the roster, and names of all students in the class).
 Initially, all students have equal probabilities of being
 		2. Existing roster: program displays a list of existing rosters, as found in the config.txt file; user selects one to load)
 			- When existing roster is loaded, program displays a list of students who were absent the last time the user ran the program.
-- Option to take attendance (i.e. input names of absent students)
+	Option to take attendance (i.e. input names of absent students) User options: Pick / Input Absences / View Roster / Add Student(s) / Switch Classes / Exit
-> 1. pick, 2. input absences, 3. view roster, 4. add student(s), 5. switch classes, 6. exit
 		1. Pick: program selects a student with the method described above, asks the user for confirmation.
 If user does not confirm, program chooses again.
 			- If user confirms, program returns the student's name and increases student's times_picked count, and scales the probabilities of all the present students.
 		2. Input absences: user inputs all absent students, one at a time.
 		3. View roster: program displays the roster, including number of times picked and an indicator of whether each student is absent.
 		4. Add student(s): user inputs students to add to roster.
 		5. Switch classes: user saves any changes to current roster and switches to a different one.
 (User is given the option to make a new roster or load an existing one.)
+		6. Exit: saves all data to the roster file and exits the program.

 Next Steps
 ----------